Anthony-J-G/lifestyle-frontend/README.md

     - Restructure the app code so it is neat and organized <--- Goal for today
     - Make everything prettier
     - Figure out a good way for editing ledger entries

+What to do next:
+Goal for tomorrow is to continue moving 'add_ledger' functionality and making it POST method only.